GluuFederation/docs-casa-prod/docs/source/administration/faq.md

 ### U2F restrictions

+!!!
+Note:
+    It is recommended not to use U2F but FIDO2 as authentication method.
+Visit this [page](./fido2-migration.md) for more information.

 U2F keys (for enrollment or authentication) are supported in the following desktop browsers only:

 - Chrome >= 70